FaydArshan94/ryze-ai/README.md

 <br />

 <p>
-🎭 GSAP OrchestrationScroll-triggered animations that reveal content precisely when the user needs to see it.</p>
+🎭 GSAP Orchestration Scroll-triggered animations that reveal content precisely when the user needs to see it.</p>

 <br />

-<p>💎 Custom GradientsHand-picked color palettes that evoke a futuristic, high-tech
+<p>💎 Custom Gradients Hand-picked color palettes that evoke a futuristic, high-tech
 AI brand identity.</p>

 <br />